geronimo-iia/async-rx/README.md

 If you read this page, you probably ever doing lot of search on google & co, and probably loose as me about react component in html/js/whatever.
 I can't purpose your the best state of the explanation, but...
-AMHPOV, if you like to known how slug are done behind the scence, you should remember:
+AMHPOV, if you like to known how slug are done behind the scene, you should remember:

 - what is Observable pattern (or listener, alias callback)
 - what is an event emiter (something which send event ?)